network-analytics/traffic-reproducer/README.md

 Given a PCAP and a configuration file, this scapy-based tool can reproduce traffic to a collector.
 This can be useful, for example, to debug or test a collector with data from some routers or with handcrafted telemetry data.

+# TODO: write in doc here
+- tcp reassembly best effort since based on pcap captures --> could experience issues (in general better to not use crazy big pcap files..)

 ## Features

 - Reproduce IPFIX/NFv9/NFv5, BMP and BGP from pcap files